ABCF Constitution – Bylaws

 2. PC members who do not come from the anarchist or anti-authoritarian community must make all attempts to try and respect and understand the autonomous based procedures and practices of the ABCF.

--Two additional PC members are elected to the FC every October
+Three (3) new PC members are elected to the FC every May.
+Two (2) additional PC members are elected to the FC every October.

-ABCF groups who wish to nominate a PP/POW to the PC should inform the ABCF of their nominee (who must have previously accepted the proposed nomination) in the ABCF Update two months prior to the time the Committee rotates.
-For example, if an ABCF group wishes to nominate a PP/POW to the PC for the May rotation (in which 3 seats need to be filled) they would nominate the prisoner in the February edition of the ABCF Update.
+ABCF groups who wish to nominate a PP/POW to the PC should inform the ABCF of their nominee (who must have previously accepted the proposed nomination) through email 2 months prior to the time the Committee rotates.
+For example, if an ABCF group wishes to nominate a PP/POW to the PC for the May rotation (in which three [3] seats need to be filled) they would nominate the prisoner in February.
 Groups should be mindful that this means they should inform the PP/POW they wish to nominate of their intentions well before that February.

 III.
 BRANCH GROUP (ABC-BG)

-1) Purpose: The Branch Groups make up the foundation of the Federation.
-Their purpose is to propagate and support the goals and aims of the Federation, form coalitions with other Political Prisoner support groups in their area, hold events fundraisers, etc.
+The Branch Groups make up the foundation of the Federation.
+Their purpose is to propagate and support the goals and aims of the Federation, form coalitions with other political prisoner support groups in their area, hold events, fundraisers, etc.

 2) Responsibilities of the Branch Groups: